Hypermediaisobar/hyperProxy/README.md

 new hyperProxy.start(overrides, settings);
 ```

-For more explanations look into the example.js code and hyperProxy.js code.
+For more explanations look into the example.js and hyperProxy.js code.

 After setting up a file, just run it using node.js in the directory of your hyperProxy file, for example: